So why dive in Tenerife?

 We want to show you the best bits!

 Call us bias, but we love to dive in Tenerife.
 Every descent under the water can offer a new experience.
 Whether you discover interesting lava formations, or beautiful marine life.
-Tenerife has a lot to offer and we want to show you the best bits – all from our own sports RIB.
+Tenerife has a lot to offer and we want to show you the best bits.

 Excellent Diving Conditions

 Even though the Canary Islands are a part of Spain, they are actually closer to Africa than to Europe.
 The year-round sunshine makes it the perfect holiday destination, any time of the year.
 Tenerife is a volcanic island, so the topography provides many dramatic rock formations.
 Underwater there are plenty of caves and swim-throughs for divers to explore.
 Tenerife is in the Atlantic Ocean and close to the Gulf Stream.
 This helps to regulate the water temperature – the lowest is 18° C/64° F (winter) and the highest is 23-24°C/73-75° F (summer).
 Usually, a 5mm wetsuit is suitable in the summer and we suggest using extra layers such as a vest and a hood in the winter, or a 7mm wetsuit.
 Although, it has been known for some divers to wear shorties all year-around!
 Underwater visibility average is around 30m/100ft, depending on local weather conditions.